Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 How can the right to freedom of speech be reconciled with the immorality of telling lies?

-If since the two can't be reconciled, can you think of a better principle to encourage civil discourse while protecting society from the harms of deception?
+If, since the two can't be reconciled, can you think of a better principle to encourage civil discourse while protecting society from the harms of deception?

-And since human beings respond to incentives, if you can make massive amounts of money through a lie and know that you'll never get punished, uh people will do that.
+And since human beings respond to incentives, if you can make massive amounts of money through a lie and know that you'll never get punished, people will do that.

 Remember, we are survival and reproduction machines at our core.

-We are not designed for morality, we are not designed for truth or virtue or integrity or being an upstanding citizen or any of that.
+We are not designed for truth or virtue or integrity or being an upstanding citizen or any of that.

 We are designed to survive and to reproduce.

-And nature of course, what we would call lying, sort of falsehood and deception, in nature is everywhere.
+And nature, of course, what we would call lying, sort of falsehood and deception in nature is everywhere.

 So statism just makes lying so profitable.

-It's hard for people to know who's telling the truth and who's lying.
+And Doug, the other vendor, says it's going to take six months and $200,000, it's hard for people to know who's telling the truth and who's lying.

-Maybe the other guy is maybe the guy who's cheaper is just really, really great, has got a whole bunch of code libraries and brilliant coders and so on.
+He's got a whole bunch of code libraries and brilliant coders and so on.

-You just kinda know.
+You just kind of know.

-But software is kind of goopy and abstract and and so on, so if you are a purchaser of software products, then it's really hard to know who's telling the truth and who's not.
+So if you are a purchaser of software products, then it's really hard to know who's telling the truth and who's not.

 And it's even more so in politics.